nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

     process transaction
 ```

 ### 3.6.
-Signature and payload verification
+Signature and transaction payload verification

 Before interpreting a transaction's payload the JWS' signature MUST be validated.
 When **kid** is used to specify the signing key and the system knows additional usage restrictions \(e.g. the key is valid from X to Y, to be checked against **sigt**\), the system MUST assert the usage is compliant.

-Furthermore, since the payload is detached from the transaction itself and referred to by hash, the payload MUST be hashed and compared to the hash specified in the transaction, to assert that the retrieved payload is actually the expected payload.
+Furthermore, since the transaction payload is detached from the transaction itself and referred to by hash, the transaction payload MUST be hashed and compared to the hash specified in the transaction, to assert that the retrieved transaction payload is actually the expected transaction payload.

 ## 4. Example